DandaIT04/CodeForces_mySolutions/README.md

 Also, i learned that i could use map() function to map inputs as int in the list, while spltting them. theList = list(map(int,input().split()))

+# 50A - Domino Pilling
+Easiest A category code i have attempted so far.
+Only required to run once and figure out pattern in input and output.

 # Next codeforces when?